 Demand for the camps is growing and we cannot expand places or provide additional equipment.
-The camps are three days long, very positive and intensive for participants and a great chance for carer respite.

-We are a multi- sportsclub for children and young people in the east central Scotland area and we specialise in providing sporting and social opportunities. we also organise weekend activity breaks and week long activity holidays.
+We are a multi- sportsclub for children and young people in the East Central Scotland area and we specialise in providing sporting and social opportunities.
+We also organise weekend activity breaks and week long activity holidays

 We delivered adaptive bike sessions for disabled communities across Scotland promoting all-inclusive cycling to young people with disabilities and additional support needs.